AurelioGomezRosales/react-by-sample/07 Enable/readme.md

 # 07 Enable

-Let's continue with the update name sample, this time we want to disable the "update" button when the input is empty or when the value hasn't changed.
+Let's continue with the update name example, this time we want to disable the "Change" button when the input is empty or when the value hasn't changed.

-We will take a startup point sample _[06 MoveBackToStateless/](./../06%20MoveBackToStateless/)_.
+We take _[06 MoveBackToStateless/](./../06%20MoveBackToStateless/)_ as reference.

 Summary steps:

-- Add a condition to disable
+- Add a condition to disable the button.

 ## Prerequisites